Audrey Jolly Therapy

 BIO:

-She is a working visual artist who exhibits her work throughout the year at Bird Tree Studio on Manitoulin Island, an art space that she opened in 2023.
-In 2024, Audrey participated in the LaCloche juried Art show in Whitefish Falls and was a part of the Manitoulin Art Tour for the second year in a row.
-She is a member of the Manitoulin Fine Arts Association and Muskoka Arts and Crafts.
-Her artwork is available at the Britton Gallery, Bracebridge.
+Audrey is a working visual artist who exhibits her work throughout the year at Bird Tree Studio on Manitoulin Island, Ontario, an art space she opened in 2023.
+In 2024, she participated in the LaCloche Juried Art Show in Whitefish Falls and was part of the Manitoulin Art Tour for the second consecutive year.
+She is a member of the Manitoulin Fine Arts Association and Muskoka Arts & Crafts.